 Criteria for Placement into the Accelerated Math PathwayOne of our challenges is to ensure that the appropriate students are placed in the Accelerated Math Pathway.
 To assist in the decision making, the middle school math teachers, along with the administrative team, spent several weeks gathering and compiling data to help determine each child’s recommended math placement.

 - first and second-term numerical grades

 - MCAS scaled scores for prior year

-- score from a math disposition and skills rubric, incorporating teacher recommendations
+- score from a math disposition and skills rubric, incorporating teacher observations

 The criteria for placement is designed to identify very high achieving and highly motivated mathematics students, in order to give them the opportunity to participate in accelerated mathematics classes beginning in 7th grade.